Classical Simulability from Operator Entanglement Scaling: Proofs of Main Results

 \subsection{Proof of Theorem~\ref{thm:micro}}

-To prove the no-go result, we need to show the negation of Def.~\ref{def:sim} for an $O_N$ which satisfies either: (i) $E^{(1)}_A(O_N) = \Omega(t)$ or (ii) $E_A^{(\alpha )}(O_N) = \Omega(N^c)$ for $\alpha > 1$ and $c>0$.
+\appendixcontentsline{subsection}{1.
+Proof of Theorem~1}{} To prove the no-go result, we need to show the negation of Def.~\ref{def:sim} for an $O_N$ which satisfies either: (i) $E^{(1)}_A(O_N) = \Omega(N)$ or (ii) $E_A^{(\alpha )}(O_N) = \Omega(N^c)$ for $\alpha > 1$ and $c>0$.
 The beginning of the proof proceeds the same for both cases, so we refrain from assuming either for now.
-It suffices to show that, given the LOE scaling assumption, there exists a state $\rho$ and some error $\varepsilon$, such that any MPO $\tilde{O}_{N,\chi}$ that approximates $\tr[O_N \rho]$ up to $\varepsilon$ must have bond dimension $\chi = \omega(\mathrm{poly}_{\varepsilon}(t))$.
+We note that the first half of the proof is novel, while the second half (from below Eq.~\eqref{eq:truncation}) proceeds through a direct application of the results of Ref.~\cite{Schuch_2008}.
+It suffices to show that, given the LOE scaling assumption, there exists a state $\rho$ and some error $\varepsilon$, such that any MPO $\tilde{O}_{N,\chi}$ that approximates $\tr[O_N \rho]$ up to $\varepsilon$ must have bond dimension $\chi = \omega(\mathrm{poly}_{\varepsilon}(N))$.
 As an MPO is constructed from successive such approximations, it is enough to consider a truncation across a single bipartition, resulting in $\tilde{O}_{N,\chi}^{(n)}$ from Eq.~\eqref{eq:truncateOnce}.
 Further truncations across other cuts may only worsen the error.
 For the result of Thm.~\ref{thm:micro} to hold, the bipartition need only be one where the LOE has the specified fast scaling.
 WLOG, from now we take the region $B$ to be larger than $A$ and each marginal system to consist of an extensive number of qudits: $N_B \geq N_A=n =\mc{O}(N)$ (this must be true to have a volume-law LOE scaling).

 We first notice that for Hermitian $O_N$, $\tilde{O}_{N,\chi}^{(n)}$ can also be chosen to be Hermitian, and therefore so is $\Delta O$.
 This can be understood through choosing a local, Hermitian operator basis for the initial decomposition on the left-hand side of Eq.~\eqref{eq:truncateOnce}.
 For qubits ($d=2$), one can take $P_i$ and $P_j$ to be Pauli strings on $N_A$ and $N_B$ qubits, respectively (cf. Eq.~\eqref{eq:mpo}).
 For qudits where $d$ is not a power of $2$, such a basis can always be found (e.g., for qutrits, one could choose the Gell-Mann basis).